-During the COVID-19 crisis, individuals and families can still receive shelter from domestic abuse.
-In following social-distancing requirements, Laurel House is placing these clients in a local hotel.
-They continue to provide advocacy and case management services, as well as meals and other needed supplies.
+Laurel House continues to provide advocacy and case management services, as well as meals and other needed supplies. as well as options to receive shelter from domestic abuse.
 Safety planning, resource referral, and support continue to be offered.

 Confidential, 24-hour Hotline: 1-800-642-3150